helenclx/helenchong.dev/src/pages/now.md

 You can also view [my profile on nownownow.com](https://nownownow.com/p/D9En).

+## Started My First Developer Job

+After working as a graphic designer for 8 years, and later taking online courses to learn to code for nearly two years without a Computer Science degree, I finally got my first developer job, with my new job starting from 16 August 2024.

+You can read more about my new job opportunity on my blog post, ["Got My First Developer Job"](/blog/posts/2024-08-16-got-my-first-developer-job/).

 ## Migrated Website to Hostinger

 This website has migrated from GitHub Pages to Hostinger as its host.
 You can read about the move on my blog post, [Migrating My Website to Hostinger](/blog/posts/2024-07-31-migrating-to-hostinger).